The Invisible Hand of Dynamic Market Pricing: Introduction

 Thus, this paper studies the issues of static and dynamic pricing for sequentially arriving buyers.
 Our main result is the following:

 {\bf Main Theorem:} For any matching market ({\sl i.e.}, unit demand valuations), we give a poly-time dynamic pricing scheme that achieves the optimal social welfare, for any arrival order and irrespective of any tie breaking chosen by the buyers.
+We give a combinatorial algorithm to compute such prices\footnote{We are grateful to an anonymous reviewer who pointed out that this result can also be obtained via an LP formulation of the problem and using LP-duality.}.

 We show that the existence of Walrasian prices does not, by itself, imply that there exist dynamic pricing schemes that optimize social welfare.
-In particular, we give an example (Section \ref{sec:coverage}) of a market with coverage valuations (a strict subclass of submodular valuations), which has a unique optimal solution, and where Walrasian prices do exist, and yet no dynamic pricing scheme (static or dynamic) can get the optimal social welfare.
+In particular, we give an example (Section \ref{sec:coverage}) of a market with coverage valuations (a strict subclass of submodular valuations), which has a unique optimal solution, and where Walrasian prices do exist, and yet no pricing scheme (static or dynamic) can get the optimal social welfare.

 We offer some remedies for this impossibility result.